DrJohnT/DeployCube/docs/Update-TabularCubeDataSource.md

 ```

 ### -Credential
-\[Optional\] A PSCredential object containing the credentials to connect to the AAS server.
+A PSCredential object containing the credentials to connect to the AAS server.

 ```yaml
 Type: PSCredential